 Hunting season is upon us.
 Autumn is here, the nights are cooler, and there is a welcome freshness to the air.
 Finally!
 Time to go through gear, sort through the backpack, and confirm zero on your favorite rifle.
 Is it time for a new rifle scope?
 Still running that 20 year old Weaver?
 The Gold Ring your Dad gave you for graduation?
 Maybe it is time to upgrade optics.

 We have the opportunity to review many of the finest rifle scopes produced today.
 We all have our personal preferences.
 Most of the time, we are relieved to get the review article done and happily return the scope to the manufacturer.
 Occasionally, we run across something special that we are reluctant to return.
 These tend to end up mounted on one of our personal rifles.
+Sometimes it is hard to tell scopes apart as they essentially all look alike; even the internal parts of a rifle scope can be the same.
+However, not all scopes are created equal!
 The recommendations below are based upon experience in the field by TGR staff.
 If you are thinking of upgrading your scope this year these are worthy of consideration.

 Trijicon AccuPoint 1-6X24 Circle-Cross